Méret Oppenheim: Legacy

-Oppenheim has been esteemed as figure of “feminist identification” for the women's movement and a role model for younger generations due to her “socio-critical and emancipatory attitude.”
+Oppenheim has been esteemed as a figure of “feminist identification” for the women's movement and a role model for younger generations due to her “socio-critical and emancipatory attitude.”
 In 1975 Oppenheim gave a speech at “the presentation of Basler Kunstpreis” and directly asked women “to demonstrate to society by the invalidity of taboos by adopting unconventional ways of life” and utilize their intellect as a creative strength without fear.

 Oppenheim, who died in 1985, at 72, kept careful notes about which patrons and colleagues she liked and where her works ended up.
 She dictated which of her writings should be published and when, and there are puzzling gaps, since she destroyed some material.
 The archive and much artwork have been entrusted to institutions in Bern, including the Museum of Fine Arts and the National Library.

 Levy Galerie, founded in 1970 by Hamburg resident Thomas Levy, represents the estate of Meret Oppenheim, in close collaboration with the artist's family.

 On October 6, 2017, Google celebrated her 104th birthday with a Google Doodle.

 In 2018, Oppenheim was the subject of a short documentary by Cheri Gaulke, Gloria's Call.